zakcali/open-router/README.md

-# OpenRouter Gradio Text-to-Text Chatbot
+# OpenRouter Text-to-Text Chatbot

-A lightweight Gradio app to chat with multiple (free) models on [OpenRouter](https://openrouter.ai/) using the OpenAI Python SDK.
-It supports streaming responses, optional reasoning traces (when available), message downloads, and automatic cleanup of temporary files.
+A lightweight Gradio app to chat with multiple models on [OpenRouter](https://openrouter.ai/) using the OpenAI Python SDK.
+It supports streaming responses, optional reasoning traces, message downloads, and automatic cleanup of temporary files.

+The chatbot is now configurable via external files, allowing you to easily customize the model list and system prompt without editing the Python code.

 - File: `openrouter-gradio-text2text.py`
 - Repo: [zakcali/open-router](https://github.com/zakcali/open-router)

 ## Features

-- Simple, fast chat UI built with Gradio
+- Simple, fast chat UI built with Gradio.
+- **External Configuration:** Manage the model list and default system prompt via `models.txt` and `system-prompt.txt`.
-- Streaming token-by-token responses
+- Streaming token-by-token responses.
-- System instructions (system prompt) per session
-- Model picker with several free models on OpenRouter
+- Model picker with a customizable list of models from OpenRouter.
 - Reasoning controls:
-  - For OpenAI models (gpt-oss/gpt-5): uses `reasoning: { effort: low|medium|high }`
+  - For OpenAI models (gpt-oss/gpt-5): uses `reasoning: { effort: low|medium|high }`.
-  - For Grok-4-fast: enables reasoning when effort is medium or high
+  - For Grok-4-fast: enables reasoning when effort is medium or high.
-  - Other models ignore this setting gracefully
+  - Other models ignore this setting gracefully.
-- Adjustable temperature and max tokens
+- Adjustable temperature and max tokens.
-- Download the last assistant response as a Markdown file
+- Download the last assistant response as a Markdown file.
-- Temporary files are automatically cleaned up on exit
+- Temporary files are automatically cleaned up on exit.

 ## Demo (How it works)